 _

-The Hôtel Edénia is located opposite the main beach of Carnac.
-It changed owners in 2021 and reopened after a few months of renovations under a new identity.
-It offers rooms with sea views, and we were in one of these rooms, with a small balcony.
-The hotel’s spa, freely accessible to hotel guests, is composed of 4 treatment rooms, a hammam, a Scottish shower and a sensory shower, a sauna, and a jacuzzi.
+The Hôtel Edénia is located right in front of the main beach in Carnac.
+It changed owners in 2021 and reopened after a few months of renovations with a brand-new identity.
+It notably offers rooms with sea views, and we stayed in one of these rooms, which included a small balcony.
+The hotel’s spa, freely accessible to hotel guests, features 4 treatment rooms, a steam room, a Scottish shower, an experiential shower, a sauna, and a jacuzzi.

 Hôtel Edénia